Bounded size biased couplings, log concave distributions and concentration of measure for occupancy models: Bounded coupling constructions under log concavity

 Let $I$ be an independent index with distribution \eqref{def:Iprop} defined with respect to the weighted indicators in \eqref{Y.ge.eq:def} summing to $Y_{ne}$ and set ${\bf N}={\bf N}^I$ and ${\bf N}_{ne}={\bf N}_{ne}^I$.
 Then with $Y({\bf n})$ given by \eqref{Ybfn.ge} with $\ge$ replaced by $\not =$, we have ${\cal L}(Y({\bf N}))={\cal L}(Y_{ne})$ and, by Lemma~\ref{sblem}, that ${\cal L}(Y({\bf N}_{ne}))={\cal L}(Y_{ge}^s)$.
 Now averaging \eqref{ne.bd.alpha} over $I$ yields \beas |Y({\bf N}_{ne})-Y({\bf N})| \le |{\bf w}|(B+1), \enas and the desired conclusion. \bbox

-The following lemma is helpful in verifying that the conditions of Lemma~\ref{+1-1:generally} are in force when the configurations ${\cal U}$ corresponding to the occupancy counts ${\bf M}$ are given in terms of independent Bernoulli variables.
+The following lemma is helpful in verifying that the conditions of Theorem~\ref{+1-1:generally} are in force when the configurations ${\cal U}$ corresponding to the occupancy counts ${\bf M}$ are given in terms of independent Bernoulli variables.

 \begin{lemma} Let ${\cal X}=(X_\alpha)_{\alpha \in [m]}$ be a collection of independent Bernoulli random variables with respective success probabilities $p_1,\ldots,p_m\in (0,1)$, and let $R=\sum_{\alpha \in [m]} X_\alpha$.
 Then there exists $\{{\cal X}_a, a\in[m]_0 \}$ defined on a common space such that, for $a \in [m-1]_0$, \bea ({\cal X}_a)={\cal L}({\cal X}|R=a) \qmq{and} {\cal X}_a \le {\cal X}_{a+1} \qm{with probability one,} \ena where for $\{{\bf x},{\bf y}\} \subset \{0,1\}^m$ we write ${\bf x} \le {\bf y}$ when $x_i \le y_i$ for all $i \in [m]$. \end{lemma}